axdraft/number-to-cyrillic/README.md

 ### `.convert(number[, options])`

 Converts an integer into a string.
-Optionally You can decide whether to display output with currency or not by adding an object with property `currency: false`.
+Optionally you can decide whether to display output with currency or not by adding an object with property `currency: false`.
 For example:

 ```js